-MTN Bushfire is excited to be a founding member of the IGODA festival circuit, an initiative which will help to promote our festival and bring a wider diversity of artists and audience to the event.
+MTN Bushfire is excited to be a founding member of the IGODA festival circuit.

 IGODA is an isiZulu word that means “knot” or “to bind together”.
 It is a unique and innovative concept that brings together the finest music festivals in Southern Africa to create one of the first touring circuits on the African continent.
 IGODA is a partnership born out of the Firefest Route of Southern African festivals, with Azgo Festival (Maputo, Mozambique), Bassline Africa Day (Johannesburg, South Africa), MTN Bushfire (Malkerns, Swaziland), Zakifo Festival (Durban, South Africa) and Sakifo Festival (Saint-Pierre, Reunion Island) as the founding members.